aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

 ### Viewing Node Compliance<!-- omit in toc -->

-Navigate to 'Systems Manager' then 'Patch Manager'.
-From the Dashboard select the 'Compliance Reporting' tab.
+Navigate to `Systems Manager` then `Patch Manager`.
+From the Dashboard select the `Compliance Reporting` tab.
 This will show you all your managed instances, the Compliance Status, and the Non-Compliant Count of patches.

 ![Node-Compliance](./documentation/node-compliance.png)